cmudeeprl/703website_f19/_pages/logistics.md

 ### Homework Assignments

-There will be 6 homework assignments over the course of the semester.
-Unless otherwise stated, all homeworks must be completed independently (although discussion with your fellow students is allowed and encouraged as long as your interactions follow the course integrity policy).

-There will be certain assignments that alllow teams of two (or three); this will be stated explicitly in the instructions for the assignment.
-For assignments with teams, only one person should submit the writeup and code on Gradescope.
+There will be 7 homework assignments over the course of the semester.
+For each, you may work in groups of up to three students total.
+Only one person should submit the writeup and code on Gradescope.
 Additionally you should upload your code to Autolab.
 Please make sure **the same person who submitted the writeup and code to Gradescope is the one who submits it to Autolab**.
 Make sure you **mark your partner as a collaborator on Gradescope** (you do not need to do this in Autolab) and that both names are listed in the writeup.

 These assignments may contain material that has been covered by published papers and webpages.
 This is a graduate class and we expect students to solve the problems themselves rather than search for answers.